Ayida-Aman/requirement-analysis/README.md

 - **Aligns stakeholders:** Everyone—from clients to developers—gets a shared understanding of what success looks like.

 In short, requirement analysis transforms abstract ideas into actionable insights, enabling teams to build software that actually solves the right problems.

+---

+## Why is Requirement Analysis Important?

+Requirement analysis is not just a preliminary step—it's the backbone of successful software development.
+Here are three key reasons why it's critical in the Software Development Lifecycle (SDLC):

+### 1. Prevents Miscommunication and Scope Creep

+By thoroughly understanding what stakeholders expect and documenting those expectations clearly, requirement analysis ensures that everyone—from developers to clients—is on the same page.
+This reduces the risk of misunderstood goals and prevents scope creep, where unplanned features sneak into the project and derail timelines.

+### 2. Enhances Project Planning and Resource Allocation

+Well-defined requirements provide a solid foundation for estimating time, budget, and manpower.
+With a clear understanding of the project's scope, teams can create more accurate plans, assign appropriate resources, and set realistic deadlines, reducing the likelihood of last-minute chaos.

+### 3. Improves Product Quality and User Satisfaction

+When requirements are aligned with user needs, the resulting software is far more likely to be functional, user-friendly, and impactful.
+Good analysis means fewer reworks, better testing alignment, and ultimately, a product that truly solves the right problems.